2010 Fox Glacier FU-24 crash: Investigation

 In October 2015, the TAIC revised the final report, concluding, "[TAIC] considered various adverse factors that might have been present singly or in combination, but could not determine the cause of the excessive pitch-up at take-off that preceded the steep climb and the subsequent stall."

+Memorial

+A memorial to the nine people who died in the crash is located at the Te Kopikopiko o te Waka viewing point located 9 km to the west of the Fox Glacier township.